Gang Suppression Force

-The Multinational Security Support Mission in Haiti (MSS) was an international police and military force approved by the United Nations Security Council on 2 October 2023 to assist the government of Haiti in restoring law and order amid worsening civil strife and gang violence since 2018.
+The Gang Suppression Force (GSF), previously the Multinational Security Support Mission (MSS), is an international police and military force approved by the United Nations Security Council on 2 October 2023 to assist the government of Haiti in restoring law and order amid worsening civil strife and gang violence since 2018.

-The mission is led by Kenya and coordinated with the Haitian National Police; although it is endorsed by the UNSC it is not a United Nations operation.
+The MSS mission was led by Kenya and coordinated with the Haitian National Police; although it is endorsed by the UNSC it is not a United Nations operation.
 Personnel have been pledged by Caribbean Community members Jamaica, Bahamas, Guyana, Barbados, and Antigua and Barbuda, as well as Bangladesh, Benin, and Chad.
 Then-Kenyan Foreign Minister Alfred Mutua stated that Spain, Senegal, and Chile would likely deploy security personnel.
 The first contingent of the security force arrived in Haiti on 25 June 2024.

-In October 2025, United Nations Security Council adopted Resolution 2793 co-penned by the United States and Panama, to transform the MSS it into the Gang Suppression Force (GSF) initially planned to contain 5,500 personnel.
+In October 2025, United Nations Security Council adopted Resolution 2793 which transformed the MSS into the Gang Suppression Force (GSF), intended to contain 5,500 personnel.
+The GSF, unlike the MSS, will be working in coordination with both the Haitian National Police and the Armed Forces of Haiti (AFH).
+In June 2026, the Gang Suppression Force submitted a proposal to the UN Security Council requesting to extend their mandate through September 2028.
+The GSF is expected to reach its quota of 5,500 personnel in Haiti by October 2026.